rancher/docs/content/rancher/v2.x/en/backups/backups/single-node-backups/_index.md

 ---
-title: Creating Backups—Single Node Installs
+title: Creating Backups—Docker Installs
 weight: 25
 aliases:
   - /rancher/v2.x/en/installation/after-installation/single-node-backup-and-restoration/
   - /rancher/v2.x/en/installation/backups-and-restoration/single-node-backup-and-restoration/
 ---

-After completing your single node installation of Rancher, we recommend creating backups of it on a regular basis.
+After completing your Docker installation of Rancher, we recommend creating backups of it on a regular basis.
 Having a recent backup will let you recover quickly from an unexpected disaster.

 ## Before You Start